ENGL 127 Research Writing: Social Sciences (Frye)

 Here's a screenshot from the ProQuest database that illustrates what I mean:

-• As shown in the image below, instead of the common expression "blended families," Academic Search Complete uses the Subject Term: STEPFAMILIES.
+• Example: Instead of the common expression "blended families," Academic Search Complete uses the Subject Term: STEPFAMILIES.

 (click on image to enlarge)